Valentine vows to keep fighting for Missouri

 “Let’s keep showing up and doing the work to rebuild Missouri.
 Support candidates up and down the ballot fighting for our rights.
 Change does not happen overnight.
 I’m never going to give up because Missouri is my home, and you fight for your home.

 “It was the honor of my life to have the privilege to meet so many of you.
 I will always cherish these connections and carry them with me wherever I go.
-I love Missouri and will continue to work every day to work for Missouri to be the best that it can be.”
+I love Missouri and will continue to work every day to work for Missouri to be the best that it can be,” said Valentine.

 Kansas City Mayor Quinton Lucas told the Kansas City Star that he hopes Schmitt “will get past the phoniness with which he has conducted himself in the office of attorney general for the last two years, the demagoguery with which he has approached both his campaign and his day job.”